natrontech/kubelab-workshops/kubernetes-basics/07_advanced_scaling/03_init_container/solution.md

-Apply the following manifest wich updates the deployment and adds an init container to it:
+Apply the following manifest which updates the deployment and adds an init container to it:

 ```yaml
 apiVersion: apps/v1